caesium-hrla27/review-module-service/README.md

 # How to start this app

-> First, make sure postgreSQL is installed in your computer. *If your postgreSQL is already set up, skip this block quotes.* If you have not installed postgreSQL yet and if you are a mac user, postgreSQL app from the link provided below will be helpful.
+> First, make sure postgreSQL is installed in your computer. *If your postgreSQL is already set up, skip this block quotes.* If you are a mac user and have not yet installed your postgreSQL, try using postgreSQL app from the link provided below.
+I highly recommend using one.
 >
 > Detailed instructions here: <https://www.postgresql.org/docs/11/tutorial-install.html>
 >